The Explore Zimbabwe Program is an integral part of the Harare International School curriculum for Grades 4 through to Grade 11.

 Middle School transition can be challenging for these students and this program helps them to make strong connections with their peers, ready for the new challenges ahead of them in their new learning environment.
 Click here for the suggested kit list.

 Grade 8 probably has the most physical challenges, focused on team building and personal growth over 5 days.
-Supported by the Outward Bound Program, the students are led and guided by specialist trained youth leaders [and teachers], undertaking many outdoor activities, challenge their own self-limitations, learning to work as a team while also learning basic wilderness survival techniques.
+The students are led and guided by specialist trained leaders [and teachers], undertaking a mixture of Team-Building Activities, Adventure Activities and the Environmental Sciences, looking at environmental sustainability and impact.
+They will learn to challenge their own self-limitations, learning to work as a team while also learning basic wilderness survival techniques.
 Although initially, students may be anxious about this trip, they always return with positive and often life-changing experiences.
 Click here for the suggested kit list.

 Grade 9: Jabulani Wilderness Camp, Shangani